-9 Our senior unsecured debt comprises our Series B Debentures, Series D Debentures, Series E Debentures and Series F Debentures (each as defined and further described below in the "Material Contracts - Debentures" section on page 27 of this AIF).
+9 Our senior unsecured debt comprises our Series B Debentures, Series D Debentures, Series E Debentures and Series F Debentures (collectively, the "Debentures", each as defined and further described below in the "Material Contracts - Debentures" section on page 27 of this AIF).

-10 Information regarding our commercial paper program is set out in the "Commercial Paper, Debentures, Credit and Liquidity Facilities" section on pages 43 to 48 of our 2020 Annual MD&A and in Note 12 of the 2020 Annual Financial Statements, which are incorporated by reference into this AIF.
+10 Information regarding our commercial paper program is set out in the "Commercial Paper, Debentures, Credit and Liquidity Facilities" section on pages 42 to 44 of our 2021 Annual MD&A and in Note 11 of the 2021 Annual Financial Statements, which are incorporated by reference into this AIF.

-DBRS will regularly evaluate our issuer rating and the ratings of our senior unsecured debt and commercial paper outstanding.
-A downgrade from our existing rating could adversely affect our cost of borrowing and/or our ability to access sources of liquidity and capital and reduce financing options available to us.
-See also "Enterprise Risk Management - Financial Risk - Operational Risk" on pages 69 to 70 of our 2020 Annual MD&A, which is incorporated by reference into this AIF.
+See also "Enterprise Risk Management - Financial Risk - Operational Risk" on pages 68 to 69 of our 2021 Annual MD&A, which is incorporated by reference into this AIF.